Consumer Medicine Information

 Anti-arrhythmics used to treat irregular heart rate such as:

-Medicines that may have an unwanted effect on the function of the heart (QT prolongation) such as:
+Medicines that may have an unwanted effect on the function of the heart (QT prolongation)

 Certain other medicines, such as: